Search the collections

 Apothecary Jars - Glass, circa 1900 Reg.
 No: SH 850121

-- One of seven glass medicine jars from the pharmacy of a mental health hospital in Victoria, Australia circa 1900.
+- Seven glass medicine jars from the pharmacy of a mental health hospital in Victoria, Australia circa 1900.
 Some jars contain traces of medicine.
 One jar nearly full of powder.
-468.1 Salol, used as a sunscreen agent in creams and lotions; also used as a coating for pills and capsules; 468.2 Acid Gallic, for treatment of diarrhoea and gastroenteritis of bacterial origin; 468.3 Bismuth Subgallate dusting powder for eczema and similar skin diseases; 468.4 Mercurous Chloride (also known as calomel) for syphilis, constipation and skin disease; 468.5 Mercury with chalk for constipation in children; 468.6 Butyl-Chloral Hydrate, an analgesic and hypnotic; 468.7 Aromatic chalk and opium powder, for diarrhoea.
+Part 1 Salol, used as a sunscreen agent in creams and lotions; also used as a coating for pills and capsules; Part 2 Acid Gallic, for treatment of diarrhoea and gastroenteritis of bacterial origin; Part 3 Bismuth Subgallate dusting powder for eczema and similar skin diseases; Part 4 Mercurous Chloride (also known as calomel) for syphilis, constipation and skin disease; Part 5 Mercury with chalk for constipation in children; Part 6 Butyl-Chloral Hydrate, an analgesic and hypnotic; Part 7 Aromatic chalk and opium powder, for diarrhoea.

 - 7 glass apothecary jars with round body, straight sides, sloping slightly outward toward neck and narrower to top.
 Jars have glass stoppers.
 Some jars contain traces of medicine.